kbarone/DETR_object_detection/README.md

 # Object Detection with DETR

-I chose to implement an end-to-end objection detection model using Facebook’s Detection Transformer (DETR) model.
-The dataset I used was the binary classification Global Wheat Detection dataset that was recommended in the assignment writeup.
+This is an end-to-end objection detection model using Facebook’s Detection Transformer (DETR) model.
+The dataset I used was the binary classification Global Wheat Detection dataset.

 First, we needed to create new dataloaders for the wheat dataset.
 I read in the train.csv document and broke out the bounding box column into four separate columns.